fchastanet/vscode-extensions-settings-profiles/README.md

 - Ability to create a keyboard shortcut to activate a specific profile

-## Extension Profiles 3000 Goal
+## Extensions & Settings Profiles Goal

-The goal of Extension Profiles 3000 is to provide a solution to easily enable/disable groups of extensions using only the VS Code API.
+The goal of Extensions & Settings Profiles is to provide a solution to easily enable/disable groups of extensions using only the VS Code API.

 There is a popular VS Code feature request to [enable/disable extensions via a configuration file](https://github.com/microsoft/vscode/issues/40239), however it does not appear likely to be implemented anytime soon.

 There are other extensions and workarounds to provide similar functionality in a more automated way, however they work by manipulating the VS Code extensions folder or directly modifying the VS Code internal User data.

-By using only the VS Code API, Extension Profiles 3000 provides a solution to easily manage enabling/disabling self-defined groups of extensions without impacting the stability in your VS Code installation.
+By using only the VS Code API, Extensions & Settings Profiles provides a solution to easily manage enabling/disabling self-defined groups of extensions without impacting the stability in your VS Code installation.

 ## Usage